christinebittle/OnlineStore/README.md

-# .NET Core Conditional Access
+# .NET Core Workers and Server Integration
 This example includes a worker that periodically calls [openai.com](Open AI) API to generate product descriptions.

 > [!WARNING]